ubccpsc/310/resources/other/git.md

 ## Switching to a branch

 If you are in a repo that has not had any changes to it (e.g., no file changes and no commits), you can change cleanly to another branch.
 If `branchName` exists, you will switch to the branch.
 If it does not exist, it will be created.
+Git branch names cannot contain spaces.

 `git checkout -b <branchName>`